-In Turkey, two production locations have workers who are officially retired, but work to earn extra income.
-During factory closure these workers were not eligible for government support.
-Acne is in the process of checking that these workers were earning at least the legal minimum wage during this period.
+Comment: In Turkey, two production locations have workers who are officially retired, but work to earn extra income.
+During factory closure due to COVID-19, these workers were not eligible for government support.
+Acne received confirmation from the production locations that these workers were receiving at least the legal minimum wage during this period.